oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > * In general, it seems advisable to use object-oriented techniques to describe an IM.
 In particular, the notions of abstraction and encapsulation, as well as the possibility that object definitions include methods, are considered to be important.
-(Section 3)
+(Section&nbsp;3)
 >
 >
 > * Compared to IMs, DMs define managed objects at a lower level